abinashpun/e1039-tutorial/AnaTutorial/README.md

 A simple example of building an analysis module in Fun4All framework.
 This shows how to extract physics information from the NodeTree, and produce a root file that can be used for further analysis.
-In this package, truth particle information and tracking information are extracted into root tree format.
+In this package, truth particle information and tracking information are extracted into ROOT Tree format.

 ## Building